 - Film: 8mm, 16mm, 35mm, Super 8

 Note that applicant institutions must be able to find a qualified external service provider that can perform technically competent and cost-effective digital reformatting for the specified format(s).
-Applicants are encouraged to contact program staff with questions related to the eligibility of formats not listed above.
+Applicants are encouraged to contact CLIR’s grants team with questions related to the eligibility of formats not listed above.